coderefinery/git-collaborative/_episodes/02-centralized.md

 2. Everyone in your group needs their GitHub account to be added to your central repository.
     - Participants give their GitHub usernames to their chosen administrator (in their respective group).
     - Administrator gives the other group members the newly created github repository URL - if in not online, try writing it in the shared document if in person.
     - Administrator adds participants as collaborators to their project.
+Settings → Manage Access → Invite a collaborator.

 ## After participants have been added as collaborators